706-419-3883

 Sometimes having too many things to do triggers apprehension and worry.
 What to do if this is the case?
 Check your motives.
 Psychologists have identified three basic core beliefs or motivations that produce anger, anxiety, or depression.

-Crippling Conformity Core Beliefs
+Crippling Conformity

-With performance core beliefs we think that perfection in every single little thing we do is required.
+With performance we think that perfection in every single little thing we do is required.
 I was living in a small dorm with the dean and her family.
 Our dean was a tough but loving lady.
 She had escaped Nazi Germany when she was only three or four years old.
 She tells the story of how her foot was painfully inflamed with osteomalacia which made it very difficult for her to walk.
 Her mother had pointed to the corpses surrounding them and said, “Do you want to be like these?
 Don’t walk then!
 You must walk to keep alive.”
 Years later, happily married with two young children, this enterprising dean would garden, can food, keep an immaculate home, and supervise her young ladies well.
 However, she would end up with a migraine headache every Sabbath.
 She had worked all day Friday preparing a delicious Sabbath meal and laboring to make homemade wheat rolls.
 Finally, I said, “Molly, you don’t have to make the rolls every Friday.
 Take it easy.
 Cook simply.”
 But no, to her, rolls on Sabbath were a family tradition and could not be broken.
 Eventually, she did learn to relax and rest although it took major setbacks for her to learn this essential lesson.

 We do want to do our work as carefully and thoroughly as possible, but we fatigue ourselves too often by thinking the niceties of life are essential.
 We let our work define us, and drain our strength, when, really, our character and priorities should define our work and promote health.

 Or perhaps we are suspicious and competitive.
 “If I don’t take this opportunity, I will lose it, and Jim will get ahead of me.”
 So we add an extra load.
 Maybe we climb another rung in the corporate ladder at the expense of our health, our relationships, and eventually our peace of mind.
-Such are the results of controlling core attitudes.
+Such are the results of controlling attitudes.
 Our distorted concepts of our mission can obstruct our interpretation of who we are.

 Identify your major long-term roles and then from these goals, derive specific, immediate goals.
 If you are overwhelmed with too many tasks or responsibilities, eliminate or delegate responsibility for goals that do not contribute to the healthful fulfillment of your mission.
 Remember to re-evaluate periodically to maintain realistic goals.